CODICE FISCALE

 6. Procedure

-1️) Appointment or visit to Agenzia delle Entrate
+Appointment or visit — go to any Agenzia delle Entrate office (or consulate abroad);

-• The green plastic card is sent later by post (not mandatory — the paper certificate has full legal validity).
+Green plastic card — sent by post within a few weeks (not mandatory; paper certificate has full legal validity);

 7. Advice and practical notes

-• In case of errors (misspelled name, wrong date, etc.), submit a correction request to Agenzia delle Entrate.
+In case of errors (misspelled name, wrong date) — submit a correction to any Agenzia delle Entrate office using form AA4/8;

-• When personal data changes (e.g., surname after marriage), update your Tessera Sanitaria or card, but the code itself does not change.
+When personal data changes (e.g., surname after marriage) — update the Tessera Sanitaria or card, but the code itself remains the same;

 Useful links